raghucse2010/docs/0.5/docs/elements/layout-elements.md

 </a>

 <a href="../../samples/layout-elements/scaffold-app.vulcanized.html" target="_blank">Click image for demo</a>

-Use the following code to create the scaffold app:
+Use the following code to create the scaffold app:  asas

 <demo-tabs selected="0">
   <demo-tab heading="HTML">